 Prayers Urged for Asia Noreen (Bibi)

-Pakistani Christian woman Asia Noreen (Bibi) is asking for our prayers particularly after a hard-line Islamic Imam declared late last week that anyone who kills Noreen will be paid $6,000 if the government doesn’t put her to death.
+Pakistani Christian woman Asia Noreen (Bibi) is asking for our prayers particularly after a hard-line Islamic the person who leads prayers in a mosque. declared late last week that anyone who kills Noreen will be paid $6,000 if the government doesn’t put her to death.
 According to Associated Press, Pakistan’s Federal Minister for Minorities Shabaz Bhatti condemned the announcement of the reward for killing Noreen and stated, “every legal and constitutional means will be adopted” in her case.

 Last month, Noreen was convicted of blasphemy and was the first woman sentenced to death by hanging, after being in prison since June 2009; an appeal is scheduled with a higher court later this month.
 It is possible she could be pardoned but that would likely trigger a huge Islamic extremist backlash.
 There are reports the Noreen case has already triggered threats on Christian churches, schools and hospitals by Islamic extremists.
 Christian relief centers set up for victims of the devastating Pakistani floods this summer have also been threatened.